Types and Dispatch

 The Generic Pattern

-Write your SIMD function once with a generic backend bound. incant! dispatches to it with the best available token:
+Write your SIMD logic once with a generic backend bound, then wire it up with concrete #[arcane] wrappers and incant!:

 use magetypes::simd::{